MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-add-step-2.md

 keywords:
 ---

 # Step 2.
-Determine who will use the app
+Create and edit categories for apps